Spider19996/ha-tally-list-lovelace/README.md

 ## Features

-* Shows drink counts per user and the amount owed
+* Shows drink counts per user, the amount owed, and current credit
 * Add or remove drinks with an adjustable step size
 * Automatic user and price detection from the Tally List integration
 * English and German language support with auto detection